NathanKewley/Japanese/Grammar/verb-types.md

 # Verb Types

 `Verbs` are words that describe an action, there are 3 types of `Verbs` in Japanese. `Ichidan`, `Godan` and `Irregular`.
 All verbs have a Verb stem used for conjugations.
+The verb stem in the tables on this page is refered to as `Conjugation prepped` (prob change this all to verb stem for consistency?)

 ## Ichidan